Amazon Echo: History

+On September 30, 2025, Amazon held its annual Devices and Services event in New York City.
+The company announced updates across multiple product categories, including new Echo speakers, Fire TV hardware, and Kindle devices.
+A notable highlight was the reported development of a Linux-based operating system, Vega OS, intended to replace FireOS on Fire TV products and potentially extend to other Amazon hardware.
+The event also marked the continued rollout of Alexa+, Amazon’s generative AI–powered assistant, following its limited early access launch earlier in the year.

 Features

 Overview of operation

 In the default mode, the device continuously listens to all speech, monitoring for the wake word to be spoken, which is primarily set up as "Alexa" (derived from Alexa Internet, the Amazon-owned Internet indexing company).
 Echo's microphones can be manually disabled by pressing a mute button to turn off the audio processing circuit.

 Echo devices require a wireless Internet connection in order to work.
 Echo's voice recognition capability is based on Amazon Web Services and the voice platform Amazon acquired from Yap, Evi, and IVONA (a Polish-based specialist in voice technologies used in the Kindle Fire).
-Echo device requires one time setup by pairing it with your Alexa app which gives you more control over the features.
+The device requires one time setup by pairing it with Amazon's Alexa app, which gives the user more control over features.

 The smart speakers perform well with a "good" (low-latency) Internet connection, which minimizes processing time due to minimal communication round trips, streaming responses and geo-distributed service endpoints.
 While the application is free, an Amazon account is required, and setup is not possible without one.

 Available services

 Echo devices offer weather from AccuWeather and news from a variety of sources, including local radio stations, BBC, NPR, and ESPN from TuneIn and iHeartRadio.
-Echo can play music from the owner's Amazon Music accounts and has built-in support for other streaming music services like Amazon Music, Apple Music, Spotify, Deezer, Pandora and Sirius XM among others, and has support for IFTTT and Nest thermostats.
+Echo can play music from the owner's Amazon Music accounts and has built-in support for other streaming music services like Apple Music, Spotify, Deezer, Pandora and Sirius XM among others, and has support for IFTTT and Nest thermostats.
 Echo can also play music from non-compatible music streaming services such as Google Play Music from a phone or tablet via Bluetooth.
 Echo maintains voice-controlled alarms, timers, shopping and to-do lists and can access Wikipedia articles.
 Echo will respond to questions about items in one's Google Calendar.
 It also integrates with Yonomi, Philips Hue, Belkin Wemo, SmartThings, Insteon, and Wink.
 Additionally, integration with the Echo is in the works for Countertop by Orange Chef, Sonos, Scout Alarm, Garageio, Toymail, MARA, and Mojio.
 Questions like "Who is Barack Obama?" are answered by reading the first few lines of the corresponding Wikipedia article.